-We received no operating revenues during the three months ended February 28, 2015, which is unchanged from the three months ended February 28, 2014.
+We received no operating revenues during the six months ended May 31, 2015, which is unchanged from the six months ended May 31, 2014.
+We received net proceeds from the disposition of a mineral property during the current six month period of \$999,999, compared to \$nil for the comparable period in 2014.
 We do not currently generate revenues or cash flows from operations (except for interest income and some small payments that are credited to exploration and evaluation properties on the balance sheet rather than being identified as revenues in our statement of operations).
 This was in accordance with expectations as we are an exploration stage company and expect to finance activities through joint ventures, the sale of property interests, and by raising additional share capital when market conditions are suitable.

-We incurred a net loss of \$643,186 or \$0.01 per share for the three months ended February 28, 2015, compared to a net loss of \$334,428 or \$0.00 per share for the three months ended February 28, 2014.
-Total comprehensive loss was \$279,031 in the quarter compared to a comprehensive loss of \$172,378 in the first quarter last year.
-This was due to the effect of the currency translation adjustment which was income of \$364,155 in the first quarter this year compared to income of \$162,050 last year.
+We incurred net income of \$137,704 or \$0.00 per share for the six months ended May 31, 2015, compared to a net loss of \$779,396 or \$0.01 per share for the six months ended May 31, 2014.
+Total comprehensive income was \$479,573 in the period compared to a comprehensive loss of \$698,159 in the first half of last year.
+This was due to the effect of the currency translation adjustment which was income of \$341,869 in the first half this year compared to income of \$81,237 last year.
 The currency translation adjustment results from the effect of translating the balance sheets of our US subsidiaries from US dollars into Canadian funds.
+Also included in the net income for the six months ended May 31, 2015 was a non-cash expense of \$361,080 related to the write-off of the Raglan Property during the first quarter of 2015.
+During the six month period ended May 31, 2014, we incurred a non-cash expense of \$28,139 related to the write-off of the Rainbow Property.

-Our results included a gain on foreign exchange of \$6,842 for the quarter ended February 28, 2015 compared to a gain of \$30,928 in the first quarter of the previous year.
-This decrease is a result of a smaller US dollar cash and cash equivalents balance on hand at February 28, 2015 than at February 28, 2014.
+Our results included a gain on foreign exchange of \$16,531 for the six month period ended May 31, 2015 compared to a gain of \$20,993 in the first six months of the previous year.
+This decrease is a result of a smaller US dollar cash and cash equivalents balance on hand at May 31, 2015 than at May 31, 2014.
 Our policy has been to maintain US cash balances for the payment of expenses incurred in US dollars.
 Our 2014 drill program at our Salt Chuck Property in Alaska required US funds for payment of expenditures, thus reducing our US dollar cash balance.
 Going forward, we will continue to try to reduce our US dollar exposure resulting from net monetary assets held in that currency.